CodeURJC-DAW-2022-23/webapp10/README.md

 ##### DESCRIPTION OF TASKS

-I have worked on the functionalities of the admin, user and worker, i did part of the front-end development, focusing on the images of the web.
-I make the data structure of the diet, with the Triple entity, and also i have achived the form of how to show images on the web, that were saved in the data base.
+I have worked on the docker files and done the api's related with images.

 ##### COMMITS DONE